 Wireless headphones offer a lot of range from the audio source.
 This means you can listen to your music or movie while having the freedom to move around in your environment and even continue listening in another room.
 They also free you from the hassle of cable management, preventing the headphones from being yanked off your head, because the audio cable got hooked or tangled on something.
 A good wireless headphone should be easy to pair with your devices, have a decent wireless range and maintain a strong and stable connection, without much latency, even when obstructed by walls.

-Our wireless test measures the direct line of sight and obstructed range that these headphones provide, as well as the type or version of the wireless connection.
-We also measure the latency for the default SBC Bluetooth connection as well as additional codecs like aptX and aptX (low Latency).
-Lastly, we check how easy it is to pair with regular and NFC-enabled mobile devices.
+Our Wireless Range test measures the direct line of sight and obstructed range that these headphones provide, as well as the type or version of the wireless connection.
+We also check how easy it is to pair with regular and NFC-enabled mobile devices.

 Playing audio over a wireless network allows the listener to not be limited by the length of a cable.
 For example, you could leave your Bluetooth-enabled phone to charge in another room and still listen to your music or take calls, while walking about in your home or office.
 It's even more important for the listeners that use their headphones with a source that's difficult to move, like a PC or TV.
 However, depending on your listening habits and headphone choice this might not be a significant feature for you.

 We measure the range that the wireless headphones are capable of, when in direct line of sight and when the Bluetooth source is obstructed.
-We also take into account, the simplicity of the pairing procedure, and the latency of the wireless transmission.
+We also take into account, the simplicity of the pairing procedure.

 This is the headphones' range when the Bluetooth source is obstructed by walls and has been placed in another room.
 We test for this by connecting the headphones to a Bluetooth 4.2 enabled phone and place the phone in the furthest of the four rooms we currently have in our office.
 We then evaluate the distance with a measuring wheel, going from room to room, until the wireless connection is too weak to reliably, transmit audio without any drops.